 Similar in concept to a solar sail, the Starshot design would incorporate a sail composed of highly-reflective material that is accelerated by a 100-gigawatt laser.
 With a smartphone-sized spacecraft (Starchip) to gather data, Starshot would be capable of achieving speeds of up to 20% the speed of light (134 million mph; 216 million km/h) and make it to Alpha Centauri in about 20 years.

-In addition to Prof. Loeb, Breakthrough Starshot has also relied on the expertise of Prof. Philip Lubin of UC Santa Barabara.
-For many years, Prof. Lubin has conducted research with support from NASA into directed-energy (laser) applications for space travel and planetary defense.
+In addition to professor Loeb, Breakthrough Starshot has also relied on the expertise of professor Philip Lubin of UC Santa Barabara.
+For many years, professor Lubin has conducted research with support from NASA into directed-energy (laser) applications for space travel and planetary defense.

-Beyond Starshot, Prof. Loeb and Prof. Lubin have collaborated extensively on a number of studies, which included seminal papers on how extraterrestrials could be detected by looking for specific signs of technological activity (aka. "technosignatures").
+Beyond Starshot, professor Loeb and professor Lubin have collaborated extensively on several studies, including seminal papers on how extraterrestrials could be detected by looking for specific signs of technological activity (aka. "technosignatures").

-In 2016, Prof. Lubin published a paper that explored the possibility of looking for signs of directed energy systems as a possible technosignature.
+In 2016, professor Lubin published a paper that explored the possibility of looking for signs of directed energy systems as a possible techno signature.
 By 2018, spillover from directed-energy systems (i.e., flashes of laser light) was included in NASA's Technosignature Catalog.

-With all of this in mind, Prof. Loeb began to investigate the possibility of a lightsail to see if this explanation could account for 'Oumuamua's anomalous behavior.
+With all of this in mind, professor Loeb began to investigate the possibility of a light sail to see if this explanation could account for 'Oumuamua's anomalous behavior.
 As the founder of the Institute for Theory and Computation (ITC) at Harvard University, Loeb is well-versed in testing theories and crunching numbers.

 Another "more exotic" possibility, said Loeb, was that it might have been sent intentionally!
 After all, its trajectory had allowed it to swing around our Sun and make a quick pass by Earth, which are consistent with a gravity assist and flyby maneuver.

-To be fair, Prof. Loeb was not alone in thinking that 'Oumuamua might be an extraterrestrial spacecraft.
-In fact, the possibility had already been considered by Prof. Stephen Hawking and his colleagues at Breakthrough Listen.
+professor Loeb was not alone in thinking that 'Oumuamua might be an extraterrestrial spacecraft.
+The possibility had already been considered by professor Stephen Hawking and his colleagues at Breakthrough Listen.
 This project, which was also launched by Breakthrough Initiatives, is the most massive-SETI project ever conducted.

 Since then, astrophysicists have attempted to offer other explanations.
 These include the possibility that 'Oumuamua was a fragment from a comet that shattered as it neared the Sun, a slab of frozen molecular hydrogen (a dark hydrogen iceberg), or a cometary fractal aggregate (or interstellar "dust-bunny) made up of pieces of shattered comets.

-In the three years that have passed since Loeb first shared his hypothesis, the response has predictably been mixed.
+In the three years since Loeb first shared his hypothesis, the response has predictably been mixed.
 On the one hand, it has inspired a great deal of enthusiasm and sensation from the general public and media.
 Loeb said: